greyblake/nutype/README.md

 ## Roadmap

 ### TODO:
-* Refactor numbers and split into groups: integer and float.
 * Support derive for integers
 * Support derive for floats
 * Rename inner generated `validate` and `sanitize` methods into something more unique.
 Otherwise it may conflict because of `use super::*;`